Geetchopra/21Days/README.md

 # 21 Days
 An escape the maze game where time is money, literally!
+Every action you take in this game, including walking, costs time, and you have 21 days to get out of a never ending house with lots of interesting secrets!

 This project is in its **early development** phase.
 It currently includes working scripts for the various gameplay ingredients and features.
 You can read the scripts to learn more about their functionality!